 A national 501 (c)(3) non-profit charity that provides direct services to patients with chronic, life threatening and debilitating diseases to help access care and treatment recommended by their doctor.

-The formulary shows each covered medication’s place within a number of tiers or categories defined as part of your plan’s pharmacy benefits.
+This article explains that the formulary shows each covered medication’s place within a number of tiers or categories defined as part of your plan’s pharmacy benefits.
 The actual number and name of the tiers varies by health plan.
 Each tier represents a different amount you will have to pay for the drug as part of your out-of-pocket expenses.

-When crafting a drug formulary, every individual health insurance provider will use its own committee of pharmacists and physicians to determine what drugs are covered and how much they will cost.
+This article discusses when crafting a drug formulary, every individual health insurance provider will use its own committee of pharmacists and physicians to determine what drugs are covered and how much they will cost.
 This variety leads to each health provider’s drug formulary being unique.

 This article explains that each health plan allows you to get your medications from different approved pharmacies called in-network pharmacies.
 To find out what pharmacies are considered in-network, you can call your insurance company using the number on the back of your card or visit your insurer’s website.

 This article explains that due to the shifting nature of the pharmaceutical world, formularies change often.
 As new drugs are approved and more information about new uses for current drugs becomes available, pharmacy and therapeutic committees meet regularly to review their drug formularies and make adjustments.